Indonesia confident palm oil production can be increased to meet biofuel demand

-NUSA DUA, Indonesia :Indonesia's chief economic minister said on Thursday he is confident palm oil production can be increased in coming years to meet the country's rising demand for biofuel.
+NUSA DUA, Indonesia :Indonesia's chief economic minister said on Thursday he is confident palm oil production can be increased in coming years to meet the country's rising demand for energy as the mandatory biodiesel blend is poised to expand.

 Indonesia's government plans to expand the mandatory blend of biodiesel to contain 40 per cent of palm oil-based fuel in 2025 - called B40 - from 35 per cent currently, and is expected to increase the mix further.